cmorty/f5vpn-login/README.md

 ```

 #### Automation (Simple)
-Or, if you have Greasemonkey or Violentmonkey installed, [click here](session-id-grabber.user.js) to install a script to automatically copy the session ID to your clipboard on login.
+Or, if you have [Greasemonkey](https://www.greasespot.net/) (FF-Only) or [Violentmonkey](https://violentmonkey.github.io/)(Most browsers) installed, [click here](session-id-grabber.user.js) to install a script to automatically copy the session ID to your clipboard on login.

 Finally, to complete the circuit of laziness, write yourself a shell function to read the session ID from the clipboard and pass it to the script:
 ```bash